 A production possibilities curve is crucial for keeping track of your business.
-It allows you to accurately analyse its productivity.
+It allows you to analyse its productivity accurately.

 This allows you to identify problems and recognize any potential improvements.
-When it comes to production, there are several graphical representations that allow you to balance between the products you produce.
+Regarding production, several graphical representations allow you to balance the products you produce.

-It is generally a good idea to use multiple graphs in order to have a clear overview of your various products.
-Today we will be discussing the production possibilities curve which allows you to compare two products that share common resources in order to balance the amount of each.
+It is generally a good idea to use multiple graphs to have a clear overview of your various products.
+Today, we will discuss the production possibilities curve, which allows you to compare two products that share common resources to balance the amount of each.

-It is a measure of the efficiency of your current operation regarding the available resources and the amount of two products produced.
-Ensuring that your operation is working at maximum efficiency means that you are utilizing all your resources.
+It measures the efficiency of your current operation regarding the available resources and the amount of two products produced.
+Ensuring that your operation is working efficiently means utilizing all your resources.

 Naturally, this means that you maximize your output (and profits) while minimizing unused resources which might otherwise go to waste.
-Now, in order to begin, let us understand the production possibilities curve.
+Now, to begin, let us understand the production possibilities curve.

 Production possibilities curve featured image